samaea/Surface-FAQ-Bot-Workshop/README.md

       ![Bot Framework Composer - Create from knowledge base](./images/BFComposer-4.png)

-  1. From the previous step, you should have seen questions and answers being populated by QnAMaker from the URL we gave it.Let's add our own question and answer into QnAMaker
+  1. From the previous step, you should have seen questions and answers being populated by QnAMaker from the URL we gave it.
+Let's add our own question and answer into QnAMaker
      - Click on **SurfaceBotFaq**
      - Click on **Add QnA Pair**
      - For the **question**, type in **What is your name?** and for the **answer** type in **My name is FAQ.
 Surface FAQ Bot**